TZstatsADS/Fall2017-project5-grp4/README.md

     + Zhou, Xiaoyu: Wrote code for GBM classification model and computed the accuracy rate, evaluation part of this method.
 Revised the ppt file and gave the presentation on class.
 Responsible for writing and running part of main.rmd file.
     + Lin, Han: Downloaded 16 GB audio file from Urban Sound website.
 Extracted features from raw audio files using librosa library in python.
 Implemented Logistic regression model and 2-layer neural network model.
 Organized main file.
 Organized Github.Drew accuracy comparison draft plot.
     + Chen, Tiantian: Implemented XGBoost model to classify sounds and evaluated its performance; designed frame and prepared slide for presentation; wrote majority part of readme file collaborating with other group members; contributed to edit main.rmd file; looked into feature extraction method collaborating with Han Lin.
+    + Li, Yijia: Ran cross-validation to tune the parameters of Random Forest and evaluated its performance; Responsible for editing part of main.rmd file.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.